BDR: Definition and Key Aspects

 How much does a BDR earn in Spain?

-The salary of a BDR in Spain varies depending on the company, sector, and experience.
-A junior BDR can expect between 22,000 and 28,000 euros gross annually as base salary plus variable.
-A more experienced BDR can reach 35,000 to 40,000 euros in base salary.
-The variable portion is typically tied to qualified meetings generated or pipeline created.
+A BDR's salary in Spain varies by company, industry, and experience.
+A junior BDR typically earns between €22,000 and €28,000 gross per year fixed, plus variable compensation.
+A more experienced BDR can reach €35,000 or €40,000 fixed.
+The variable component is usually tied to qualified meetings generated or pipeline created.

 Can a startup have a BDR from the very beginning?

-Want to structure your prospecting team with a BDR?
+Do you want to structure your prospecting team with a BDR?
 Speak with our team at SalesDose →

 Complete the form